 “Experience is simply the name we give our mistakes.” – Oscar WildeIf

-Myth 1 – A perfect employee is the best employee
+Myth 1: A perfect employee is the best employee

-Myth 2 – Mistakes make you look weak as a leader
+Myth 2: Mistakes make you look weak as a leader

-Myth 3 – Allowing mistakes causes chaos
+Myth 3: Allowing mistakes causes chaos

-We’ve established that mistakes encourage growth.
-But too much of a good thing can have a negative effect.
+As with everything else, too much of a good thing can have a negative effect.
 A business still needs structure, protocol, and reliable processes to function and prosper.
 A never-ending wave of mistakes will never allow this to happen.

-The fear of making mistakes often hold people back, including employees.
-Allowing employees to make mistakes can have a positive effect on morale and productivity instead of the negative effect so many assume.
+A mistake policy will prevent chaos while allowing employees the freedom to make honest mistakes, learn from them, and grow.
+The fear of making mistakes often holds people back, including employees.
+Allowing employee mistakes can have a positive effect on morale and productivity, instead of the negative impact so many assume.